Jack Eichel Game Preview: Golden Knights vs. Blues

 Eichel Season Stats Insights

-- In 25 games this season, Eichel has averaged 20:15 on the ice, while putting up a plus-minus rating of +4.
+- In 26 games this season, Eichel has a plus-minus of +3, while averaging 20:17 on the ice per game.

-- Eichel has scored a goal in nine of 25 games this year, netting multiple goals in one of them.
+- Eichel has netted a goal in a game 10 times this season in 26 games played, including multiple goals once.

-- Eichel has a point in 17 games this season (out of 25), including multiple points seven times.
+- Eichel has a point in 18 games this year (out of 26), including multiple points seven times.

-- In 13 of 25 games this season, Eichel has registered an assist, and in four of those matches recorded two or more.
+- Eichel has an assist in 13 of 26 games this year, with multiple assists on four occasions.

-- The implied probability is 38.5% that Eichel goes over his points over/under based on the odds.
+- Eichel's odds on his points over/under carry an implied probability of 35.1% that he goes over.

 Sign up for Underdog fantasy today.